Health of children

 The proportion of children fully immunised at 2 years old was relatively stable at around 91–93% between 2009 and 2022, dropping slightly to 89% in 2015 and 90% in 2017 (Department of Health and Aged Care 2023b).

 COVID-19 vaccination rates

-As of 30 April 2022, about half (53%) of children aged 5–11 had one dose of the COVID-19 vaccine and 37% were fully vaccinated (Department of Health 2022b).
-Most children aged 12–15 have had one dose (85%) or have been fully vaccinated (80%).
+As of 24 March 2023 , nearly half (48%) of children aged 5–11 had at least one dose of the COVID-19 vaccine and 38% had at least two doses (Department of Health 2023a).
+Most children aged 12–15 have had at least one dose (79%) or have had at least two doses (74%).
 For the most recent vaccination data, see the Department of Health’s COVID-19 vaccination – vaccination data.

 Medicare-subsidised mental health-specific services